gabrielmcg/Docker-docs/ops/README.md

 firmware and driver management across many HPE Synergy components.
 HPE OneView manages firmware to reduce manual interactions and errors, in addition to minimizing downtime.
-Firmware updates of management appliances and shared infrastructure are nondisruptive to the production workload. </p>
+Firmware updates of management appliances and shared infrastructure are non-disruptive to the production workload. </p>

 <p class="p">More information is available at <a class="xref" href="https://support.hpe.com/hpsc/doc/public/display?docId=c05212310" target="_blank">Best Practices for HPE Synergy Firmware and Driver
 Updates</a></p>